vlebedev/eqsim/README.md

 **Future Work:** There remains a lot of room for further research, especially in optimizing existing models and exploring new computational frameworks that could further reduce computation times and enhance data handling capabilities.
 Investigating hybrid models that leverage both CPU and GPU resources effectively could also yield significant benefits.

+# Appendix: How to run models

+The easiest way to run all implementations (except for MATLAB-based ones) is by using the Visual Studio Code devcontainers feature.
+Each project has a corresponding `.devcontainers` directory with a settings file and Dockerfile that defines a suitable container for running each simulation.
+After opening a project in VS Code, re-open it in a devcontainer.
+Then follow the instructions given in comments at the top of each source file.

+One important note about the host machine setup: As all simulations are GPU-based, your host machine's GPU must be accessible to the devcontainers.
+To enable this, NVIDIA Container Toolkit needs to be installed on the host machine prior to running the simulations.
+Please find detailed installation instructions here: [NVIDIA Docker Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).